-Our Seattle Family Attorneys Help You Better Understand Your Child Custody Issues
+Our Seattle Child Custody Attorneys Help You Better Understand Custody Rules in Washington

 Navigating child custody issues in Washington State is no easy task.
-As such, our Seattle child custody lawyers created a simplified guide to your primary child custody concerns.
+As such, our Seattle child custody law firm created a simplified guide to your primary child custody concerns.
 Though this resource hopefully provides you with some clarity, we encourage you to contact our family law firm to help you come to the best resolutions for your family.

 The Ins and Outs Child Custody in Washington

 Child Custody is about how children will be shared between parents who do not live together.
 This is means the time with each parent, as well as how future decisions will be made.
 Sometimes there are also child custody cases filed by others, such as relatives who feel the parents are unfit.